 Introduction

-Do you know about glossy anti-reflective glass film?
-In this article, I would like to explain about AR coating (anti-reflective film).
-Let's get straight to the point and find out what effect AR coating technology, which reduces light reflection, has on the screen and what its benefits are!
+Have you heard of glossy anti-reflective glass film?
+In this article, we'll explain AR coating (anti-reflective film).
+Let's get straight to the point and explore what effect AR coating technology, which reduces light reflection, has on the screen and what its benefits are!

 table of contents

-What is AR coating (anti-reflective coating) and what is it used for?
+What is AR coating (anti-reflection coating) and what is it used for?

 ・Summary of recommended points

-What is AR coating (anti-reflective coating) and what is it used for?
+What is AR coating (anti-reflection coating) and what is it used for?

-AR coating (Anti Reflection) is also called anti-reflective film, and is a coating that suppresses light reflection on the substrate surface and increases transmittance.
+AR (Anti-Reflection) coating, also known as anti-reflection film, is a coating that reduces light reflection from the substrate surface and increases transmittance.
 It is abbreviated as AR.

-AR (Anti-Reflection) coating is a processing technology that applies a thin film of material with a different refractive index to the glass surface to change the light transmission characteristics and suppress light reflection.
-It is usually manufactured using two processing methods: dry and wet.
+AR (Anti-Reflection) coating is a processing technology that applies a thin film of material with a different refractive index to the glass surface, changing the light transmission characteristics and suppressing light reflection.
+It is usually produced using two processing methods: dry and wet.

-By using AR coating, reflections can be prevented and the reflectance can be reduced to around 0.5% to 2%, even when the angle of incidence is 0 degrees.
+By using AR coating, reflections can be prevented and the reflectivity can be reduced to around 0.5% to 2% even when the angle of incidence is 0 degrees.

 Usage :

-AR coating is usually applied to materials such as glass, PMMA (acrylic resin), PC (polycarbonate resin), and PET (polyethylene terephthalate), and is used in glass plates, liquid crystal panels, optical lenses, astronomical observation, etc. Among everyday items that are AR coated are eyeglass lenses and computer displays.
+AR coating is usually applied to materials such as glass, PMMA (acrylic resin), PC (polycarbonate resin), and PET (polyethylene terephthalate), and is used in glass plates, LCD panels, optical lenses, astronomical observation, etc. AR coating is also found in everyday items such as eyeglass lenses and computer displays.

 ·merit